GB 40165-2021 PDF English

 |

-Lithium ion cells and batteries used in stationary electronic equipments -- Safety technical specification
+Lithium ion cells and batteries used in stationary electronic equipment - Safety technical specification

 | Valid |